wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

 Deallocation requires recursively combining the block being deallocated and its near-by blocks into larger blocks, and therefore is expensive, as block locations also need to be tracked.

+Quick-fit, on the other hand, maintains a series of free lists based on block sizes.
+The allocator acquires free pages from the OS, and breaks these pages down into blocks of different size classes, which are then inserted into the free list of the corresponding size class.